loomio/loomio-docs/en/src/user_manual/polls/starting_proposals/index.md

 However you can untick this setting to allow for longer reasons.

+### Reminder
-**Reminder:** Send a 'Closing soon' notification 24 hours before the poll closes.
+Send a 'Closing soon' notification 24 hours before the poll closes.
 This can be an opportunity for people to see how others have voted and reconsider their own vote, or just a way to increase participation in the poll.

 Setting options:
 - Nobody